Innovative Dermatology Education Award (IDEA)

 Through a generous contribution from the Elsevier Foundation and the Skin Disease Education Foundation (SDEF), both of whom share the American Academy of Dermatology’s (AAD) commitment to continuing excellence in dermatology, the AAD has created an educational program called the Innovative Dermatology Education Award (IDEA).

-Staying current with the latest medical literature has become increasingly challenging due to a constant influx of new medical information.
 The IDEA program was established to facilitate dermatologists' continuing education through support and development of innovative continuing medical education programs.

 Teaching strategy category